 About this course

 Is there a god?
 What is morality?
 What does it mean to be human?
-On this joint honours course you’ll examine big concepts like these from both philosophical and literary perspectives, enriching your appreciation of each discipline in the process.
-You’ll broaden your knowledge and understanding with a year spent at a university abroad.
+On this joint BA Philosophy and English degree you’ll examine concepts like these from philosophical and literary perspectives.
+You’ll broaden your knowledge and understanding with a placement year at a university abroad.

 You’ll have the freedom to pursue your own interests in subjects as varied as scriptwriting and Islamic philosophy.